UPDATE: Apple has now announced a new third generation of the AirPods and true to the rumours, they steal a few features from the AirPods Pro.

-Good news for Joe Public and Premier League players alike: a fresh set of AirPods is right around the corner.
+Good news for Joe Public and Premier League players alike: a fresh set of AirPods should be coming very soon.
 From a revised design to more sensors inside, the AirPods 3 promise plenty of improvements.
 We’ve tapped the wires of the World Wide Web to find all the latest leaks and rumours – and you’ll find what we think are the most realistic AirPods 3 predictions below.

 Apple AirPods 3 design: pro packaging

 With shorter stems, silicone ear tips and black mesh vents, the AirPods Pro clearly set themselves apart from Apple’s standard AirPods.
 That distinction looks likely to narrow with the arrival of the AirPods 3.

 Various rumours and leaked renders reveal that the third-gen AirPods will closely ape the design of the AirPods Pro.
 How closely remains a matter for conjecture.
 Most online sources agree that the incoming AirPods will ship with shorter stems, giving them a neater, more streamlined appearance.
 Some industry insiders also predict that the AirPods 3 will gain the vents required for the pressure-relieving system previously seen on the AirPods Pro (see below).